-Our Graduate Pathways to Success (Pathways) program is a palette of non-credit workshops, seminars and other activities designed to complement your graduate program's academic curriculum and mentorship experience.
-In 2011, the program, represented by Dr. Susan Porter, Assoc.
-Dean of Professional Development when Pathways was being launched, and Dr. Elizabeth Wallace, Manager of Graduate Pathways to Success for the first three years, received the Helen McCrae Award for excellence in UBC program development.
+Our award-winning Graduate Pathways to Success program is a palette of non-credit workshops, seminars and other activities designed to complement your graduate program's academic curriculum and mentorship experience.

 Our offerings cover a wide range of personal and professional development topics to support you throughout your time in graduate school and to allow you to develop some of the skills and competencies needed to thrive as professionals and to make meaningful contributions to society.
 As you move forward in your studies and on into your career, it will be important for you to develop competencies for:

 - Graduate School Success: Skills in academic writing and applying for funding, for example, help you to complete your program successfully and graduate in a timely fashion.

 - Self Management: The ability to manage stress and time are among the many needed to help you achieve balance in life and effectiveness in educational and work environments.

 - Professional Effectiveness: Success as a professional, whether in academia or outside, requires a range of skills and knowledge related to areas such as communication, management, interaction with people, and ethical conduct.

 - Career Building: A proactive approach to career preparation involves investigating options, developing competencies, and learning how to present yourself for career opportunities.

 - Leadership: As professionals, you will likely be (or already are being) called upon to lead others.
 Acquiring leadership skills and learning from accomplished leaders will contribute towards your success as a constructive leader.